AI Skills

 Self-Updating

-Skills version-track the Ironflow project — server, SDKs, and skills share a single version number.
-When you upgrade Ironflow, your skills update with it.
+Skills version-track the Ironflow project.
+Server, SDKs, and skills share a single version number.

 How Skills Work with MCP